semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     The BMI of a person with 77.0 kg and 1.88 m is 21.786

 Thank you for reading this tutorial.
-Hope you have learned one or two things.
-If you like this post, please subscribe to stay updated with new posts and if you have a thought or a question, I would love to hear it by commenting below.
+I hope you have learned one or two things.
+If you like this post, please subscribe to stay updated with new posts, and if you have a thought or a question, I would love to hear it by commenting below.